 Everyone understands that there are different types of petroleum products, from those ‘plastic’ fuel cans, to motor oil, to diesel, to kerosene, to regular or unleaded, with and without ethanol, and even super high octane gasoline, to actual jet fuel.
-All are petroleum based, but each has a particular use… certain benefits when used for the right thing, and can cause problems when used in the wrong way.
+All are petroleum based, but each has a particular use… certain benefits, when used for the right thing.
+Each can cause problems when used in the wrong way.
 Some might be impossible, damaging, or even dangerous when used wrongly.
 That plastic gas can isn’t going to get you very far if it’s empty when you’re out of gas, even though it’s made from petroleum.
 And putting jet fuel in the average car will make it sing for a time, until the heads burn up, block warps, or exhaust has major damage issues.

 The same is true for most all nutrients.
 The manner in which nutrients are created, combined, manufactured, delivered to the body, and used within the body are all different.

 These are all things that help determine the ‘bio-availability’ (absorption), function, effectiveness, actual levels, and safety of each given ingredient.